The Scaring Table

 5th January at 10AMWinter Whitehurstdeleted “badge name” to “sub-section name”

 Ahh, it resolves the problem of the last row, but a new problem arises: the rounded corners are gone.
-It's because the border-collapse property is not compatible with border-radius.
+Because the border-collapse property is incompatible with border-radius.

 But we are not going back, border-collapse: collapse; looks reasonable.
 We will found another way to make the corners work.